Showing posts with label winter. Show all posts

 Santa's Village and Reindeer

-We exited the mall it was still a light rain as we headed to the van.
+We exited the mall, and it was still raining as we headed to the van.

-At home, there had been severe storms and some tornados.
-We had missed all the bad weather just a little rain as we traveled home.
+At home, there had been severe storms and some tornadoes.
+We had missed all the bad weather, just a little rain, as we traveled home.

 Sunday, March 13, 2016